Entry Stage guidance

 How do I register for the Entry Stage?

-After registering for SkillELECTRIC and agreeing to the rules, you will be sent a one-time login and link to download the app on either Android or iOS, to a device which operates at least Android 10 or iOS 11.
+After registering for SkillELECTRIC you will be sent a one-time login and link to download the app on either Android or iOS, to a device which operates at least Android 10 or iOS 12.

 How can I best prepare?